BlairCurrey/nfl-analytics/README.md

   - [ ] rethink release setup. currently it publishes a new set with timestamp to one spread-predictor release. its going to accumulate a lot of stuff and the timestamps are not very easy to understand.
     - override the same release? meh dont love that
     - new release for each? spread-predicter-[timestamp] (w/ or w/out timestamp on files)
+    - use year/week instead of timestamp?
+    - or, just overide old releases? do I ever need the old ones?
   - [x] add error exits to cli util. job should fail if --download, --train etc. fails
   - [ ] run on some schedule. end of day tuesday between season start and season end?
   - [ ] output model mean absolute error to md file and use as body of release (with any other info). have some release template.